dmbarbour/wikilon/docs/BranchingDictionary.md

 The change-set is computed relative to some common historical image.
 So, it's important that we also track when merges have occurred between branches so we know what are the common origins are.
 Computing a change-set relative to a historical image allows users to isolate content that a specific human was manipulating from the content manipulated by other humans.

-We can potentially reverse this, if we force humans to continuously merge content from the head of their origin branch.
-But an interesting point is that every branch probably needs a proper copy of its origin at the time of branching.

-When merging, a useful feature is potentially to *cherry pick* content.
+When merging, a useful feature is potentially to *cherry pick* content, i.e. to merge a specific set of words (and their dependencies).
+Also, the ability to rename on merge might be useful.
+I'm not entirely sure how to address these, except maybe to specify a set of toplevel words that we wish to merge.

-I wonder if it might be useful to create specialized dictionaries, i.e. a dictionary whose content is filtered down to just a few toplevel words and all their deep dependencies, as a potential basis for cherry picking.

-When merging, one mechanism to eliminate conflicts is to rename content.
-But it isn't clear that we have a generic way to rename content once we start considering [extensible syntax](ExtensibleSyntax.md).
-I'll need to think about this.

 Now, it would be pretty trivial to just grab the current value of a word.
 But I think we can do better if we grab the whole history of the remote wiki, perhaps filtered for whatever words you've cherry-picked and the dependencies for those words.